 According to the International Foundation for Functional Gastrointestinal Disorders, “functional GI disorders are disorders of gut-brain interaction” and are “classified by GI symptoms related to any combination of the following: motility disturbance, visceral hypersensitivity, altered mucosal and immune function, altered gut microbiota, and altered central nervous system (CNS) processing.”

 Common functional gastrointestinal disorders include irritable bowel syndrome, functional constipation, functional diarrhea, and functional dyspepsia.
 Common gastrointestinal conditions such as gastroesophageal reflux disease (GERD), ulcers, or hernias are not included under this category of gastrointestinal disorders.

-Former POWs who were captive for 30 days or more receive a presumptive service-connection for certain digestive disorders, including peptic ulcer disease, chronic dysentery, irritable bowel syndrome, and cirrhosis of the liver.
-Veterans with these disorders do not need to prove direct service-connection.
+Former prisoners of war (POWs) who were captive for 30 days or more can receive presumptive service connection for certain digestive disorders, including peptic ulcer disease, chronic dysentery, irritable bowel syndrome, and cirrhosis of the liver.

 VA established a presumption for veterans who served at Camp Lejeune for 30 cumulative days between August 1, 1953 and December 31, 1987, due to veterans’ exposure to contaminated drinking water on the base.
 The gastrointestinal disease liver cancer is among the presumptive diseases eligible for presumptive service connection for veterans stationed at Camp Lejeune.